kubernetes/kubernetes/docs/authorization.md

 Policy{Effect{"ALLOW"}, Subject{Group{"cluster-admins"}}, Verb{"*"}}  (Namespace of Policy = "")
 ```

-#### Allow some users to create or remove any object in the project
+#### Allow some users to create or remove any object in the namespace
 ```
 Policy{Effect{"ALLOW"}, Subject{Group{"some-ns-admins"}}, Verb{"*"},  (Namespace of Policy = "someNs")
 ```

 Note: cluster resources are not in a namespace so only empty-namespace policies can ALLOW access to them.

-#### Allow some users to add or edit any policies scoped to that project
+#### Allow some users to add or edit any policies scoped to that namespace

 ```
 Policy{Effect{"ALLOW"}, Subject{Group{"some-ns-managers"}}, Verb{"policies.*"} (Namespace of Policy = "someNs")}
 ```

-#### Allow some users to view any policies scoped to that project
+#### Allow some users to view any policies scoped to that namespace

 ```
 Policy{Effect{"ALLOW"}, Subject{Group{"some-ns-auditors"}}, Verb{"policy.read"}} (Namespace of Policy = "someNs")